larrybotha/eggheadio-data-structures-and-algorithms-in-javascript/README.md

 $ node src/06-javascript-graph-data-structure.test.js
 ```

-Breadth-first search is a graph searching algorithm that first explores as
+Breadth-first search is a graph searching algorithm that first explores a
-widely as possible in a graph, before exploring within adjacent nodes
+provided node's own neighbours, before exploring the neighbours of adjacent
+nodes.